xtuml/models/raven/instructions/lab4.md

 ## Instructions

+#### Preparing the workspace

+1. Open a terminal window and navigate to the `~/xtuml` directory.
+2. Run the `bridgepoint.sh` script to launch BridgePoint (or run the BridgePoint launcher directly with `BridgePoint/eclipse/Launcher.sh`.
+3. Enter `/home/student/xtuml/workspaces/ws-all` in the workspace chooser and press `Ok`.

 #### Marking elements with pragmas

 Model elements can be marked with pragmas through text in the description.
 In